-Where a target is open to entering discussions an initial target questionnaire can be used – this is essentially a precursor to a detailed due diligence exercise and serves the purpose of providing essential information to the acquiring organization.
+Where a target is open to entering discussions an initial due diligence questionnaire can be used – this is essentially a precursor to a detailed due diligence exercise and serves the purpose of providing essential information to the acquiring organization.
 An initial target questionnaire enables a deeper dive into the financials and operations of a target and should help in establishing whether a target should be progressed to a more formal stage of the deal process (being the issuance of a letter of intent/term sheet and detailed due diligence).

 Consider A Digitalized Approach

-In Stage Three & Four of the pipeline process, a vast amount of information will be in circulation among the deal team.
+In Stage Three & Four of the M&A pipeline management process, a vast amount of information will be in circulation among the deal team.
 While perhaps obvious, it is imperative that the manner in which information is managed and stored is considered with care.
 The most basic solution would be to adopt a dedicated folder for each target and each stage.
 A slightly more advanced solution would enable the sharing of certain documents with individuals inside/outside of the organization (this is most likely to encompass a basic cloud solution such as Dropbox or Google Drive, etc.).